-This month is interspersed with public holidays which are conveniently falling on Tuesday or Thursday, allowing us to make a four day weekend or how the French call it, faire le pont (to make the bridge).
-This turned out to be a great opportunity to travel around France, exploring different regions.
+In France, the month of May is eagerly awaited.
+After the long and cold months following Christmas break, May is the month full of public holidays.
+When it happens that most of them conveniently fall on Tuesday or Thursday, French do not hesitate to make a four day weekend or faire le pont (to make the bridge).
+For me this turned out to be a great opportunity to travel around France, exploring different regions.

 Normandy, a historical region where you can find traces of Viking’s passage, the monuments of the second world war (Battle of Normandy) as wells as UNESCO world heritage sites (Mont St.Michel) is also known for its various dairy products, apples and seafood.
 The long coastal line is a source of fresh seafood and its vast countryside is ideal for the production of some of France favourite cheese such as Camembert.
 One of the main things to be found in this region are different sorts of fish and other seafood.
 Restaurants in the port of Honfleur offer seafood dishes, one of the favourites being scallops or coquilles St. Jacques.

-Normandy is also a birth place of a popular pastry brioche.
-We actually wanted to taste another Normandy speciality, a special apple tart called tarte normande.
-We had a lovely laugh with a waiter in a beautiful cafe in the port when a friend asked in English if they had “Normandy pie” referring of course to the famous tart normande (it is apparently called Norman tart in English).
+Normandy is a birth place of a popular pastry brioche and the mythic apple tart called tarte normande.
+We had a lovely laugh with a waiter in a beautiful cafe in the port when a friend asked in English if they had “Normandy pie”, referring of course to the famous tarte normande.
 Our question and our faces full of expectation left the waiter perplexed for a couple of seconds not seeming to understand what we were talking about.
-When the translating was done it was only to our disappointment as they didn’t have any, but we were able to taste it later in a local bakery.
-It wasn’t actually a typical tarte normande with apples and almonds and a caramelized egg custard, but it was good nonetheless (while we were observing the window filled with pies and pastries trying to decide what else to take, a lady behind us actually took the last piece of the “true” tart).
+When the translating was done (apparently the pastry is called Norman tart in English) it was only to our disappointment as they didn’t have any, but we were able to taste a sort of an apple pie in a local bakery.
+It wasn’t actually a typical tarte normande with apples and almonds and a caramelized egg custard, but it was good nonetheless (while we were observing the window filled with pies and pastries trying to decide what else to take, another customer actually took the last piece of the “true” tart).

 About 20 minutes from Honfleur, a small river called Touques separates the cities Trouville and Deauville right before she flows into the English Channel.
 Deauville is one of the famous French seaside resorts where wealthy Parisian families come to spend their weekends.
 Deauville is therefore often called the 21st arrondissement of Paris.
 It was there that Coco Chanel opened one of her first boutiques and you can still find a lot of haute couture shops, five star hotels and a racecourse.

 The only discomfort of this region is the swift changing weather and an extremely strong wind.
-So mind that when going to a stroll down one of their sandy beaches.
-Remember to hit the bar after the walk to warm up with a glass of good cider.
+So have that in mind when going to a stroll down one of their sandy beaches and remember to hit the bar after the walk to warm up with a glass of good cider.